How do you get your news, and how do you process it?

 We all know the problem, excess options and information coming at us from all sides.

 As Rabbi Lord Jonathon Sacks would have said, in his booming voice: “We have been here before!”

 This was the birth of the Talmud.
-Today, the Talmud is six volumes, which takes seven years to read, if you read one page per day.
+Today, the Talmud is six volumes, which takes seven years to read if you read one page daily.
 It took six centuries to compile.

 How did they do it?

-First, they recorded the conversations and the names of those who were doing the talking.
-Then, they organized the material into six tractates that cover everything you may have ever wanted to know but had no idea how to ask.
-The voices of many, both elite and commoner, are captured.
+First, they recorded the conversations and the names of those talking.
+Then, they organized the material into six tractates that covered everything you may have wanted to know but had no idea how to ask.
+As a result, the voices of many, both elite and commoner, are captured.

 I have dipped into it here and there.
-We studied a page in my Jewish history course at Hebrew University back in the day.
-I remember the first line of the page we studied: “Where do the rains come from?”.
-Yes, they deal with all kinds of issues.
+For example, we studied a page in my Jewish history course at Hebrew University back in the day.
+I remember the first line of the page we learned: “Where do the rains come from?”.
+So, yes, they deal with all kinds of issues.

 The Talmud is an acquired taste, and it is almost impossible to study without a knowledgeable guide.
 Some have described it as a “sea of knowledge” that you dip into from time to time.
 It reminds me of the internet today.
-Due to the internet, and another brilliant teacher, Rav Adin Steinsaltz, Z’l, who passed away very recently, anyone can now have daily access to the Talmud in English by subscribing to his website www.steinsaltz-center.org and there are many Talmudic study groups on Zoom.
-No one has to do this alone.
+Due to the internet, and another brilliant teacher, Rav Adin Steinsaltz, Z’l, who passed away very recently, anyone can now have daily access to the Talmud in English by subscribing to his website, www.steinsaltz-center.org, and there are many Talmudic study groups, on Zoom.
+So no one has to do this alone.

 So how do I get my news during Covid-19?